-- Develop and demonstrate competence in the use of scientific instrumentation, data collection and interpretation, and experimental design. - Learn and implement best practices with regard to chemical safety. - Develop and practice critical thinking and problem solving skills. - Understand how electrochemistry relates to redox reactions. - Identify valid scientific information and view critically unscientific information.
+• Develop and demonstrate competence in the use of scientific instrumentation, data collection and interpretation, and experimental design.

+- Learn and implement best practices with regard to chemical safety. - Develop and practice critical thinking and problem solving skills. - Identify valid scientific information and view critically unscientific information.

-Required Materials: General Chemistry II: Laboratory Manual, duplicate page laboratory notebook (you may continue use of your CHE 153L laboratory notebook), a scientific calculator (a phone or other electronic device may not be substituted for a calculator), safety glasses (must have clear lenses which meet the OSHA Z87 specification), lab coat, and proper attire (in accordance with UT Chemistry Department rules).
+Required Materials: General Chemistry I: Laboratory Manual, duplicate page laboratory notebook, a scientific calculator (a phone or other electronic device may not be substituted for a calculator), safety glasses (must have clear lenses which meet the OSHA Z87 specification), lab coat, and proper attire (in accordance with UT Chemistry Department rules).